Lakes and Beaches Near Cincinnati

 Natural Springs Resort

 A quick getaway roughly 90 minutes from Cincinnati is Natural Springs Resort, located in New Paris, Ohio.
-Snorkel in the crystal clear waters, snag the perfect fishing spot, then end the day with a marshmallow roast over a campfire.
+Snorkel in the crystal clear waters, snag the perfect fishing spot, and then end the day with a marshmallow roast over a campfire.
 Natural Springs is one place that the family will want to come back to year after year with so much to do.

 Brookville Lake